Old Post Office Plaza

 Kinetic Park

-• Renovation of the existing pond and walkways
+• Renovations to the existing pond and surrounding walkways

 BJC Progress West Data Center & MOB